redraincatching/college_notes/college_vault/rust/common_programming_concepts.md

 #### floating-point
 f32 and f64, both signed
-all algned to ieee-754 standard defaults to f64
+all aligned to ieee-754 standard defaults to f64

 #### boolean